Awannaphasch2016/MyDataScienceCookieCutter/{{cookiecutter.Root}}/README.rst

 - learn about click and add it here figure out why uploading to readthedocs show sphinx_click (Extension error: Could not import extension sphinx_click.ext (exception: No module named 'click')) I did put sphinx_click in docs/requirements.txt
 - test that docs/sources/conf.py work as expected with this folder strucutre optimize for data science project.
+- add planning folder -> introduce the way of using typing (code) and PlanUML (uml) to plan project.
 - make [testenv:docs] compatible with window cmd
 - make [testenv:docs] work for all requested shell
 - learn about MANIFEST and add it here